maudl3116/higherOrderKME/README.md

 ## Structure of the repository

-- The `higherOrderKME` folder contains the implementation of the higher order MMDs (sigkernel.py) and higher order distribution regression algorithms (KES.py)
+- The `higherOrderKME` folder contains the implementation of the higher order MMDs (see sigkernel.py) and higher order distribution regression algorithms (see KES.py)
 - The `examples` folder contains notebooks to perform two-sample tests, higher order distribution regression and causal graph discovery for stochastic processes.
 - The `data` folder contains the data generators used for the experiments in the [paper](https://arxiv.org/pdf/2109.03582.pdf):
   - `n_vcn_utils` folder contains various utilies for the multibody interaction experiment (adapted from https://github.com/pairlab/v-cdn)